Menziess/New/README.md

 So far...

+- `bash new` allows you to build a new project
+- the makefile commands are printed out, allowing you to:
+  - run unittests
+  - build the project locally
-- docker image is built
+  - build and run a dev docker image
-- makefile can run dev docker container with volume mounted pointning to codebase
+  - build and run a dev docker stack